 How long does the Coronavirus survive on surfaces?

-While there have been many time frames circulating in conversation and online ranging from minutes to 9 days, the truth is that we don't yet know.
-There is no clear cut answer for how long the coronavirus can survive on surfaces such as plastic, porcelain, granite, steel, or copper.
+The COVID-19 virus can survive on surfaces for many hours.
+There is no clear-cut answer for how long the coronavirus can survive on surfaces such as plastic, porcelain, granite, steel, or copper.

 A list of products suitable for use against COVID-19 is available here.
 This list has been pre-approved by the U.S. Environmental Protection Agency (EPA) for use during the COVID-19 outbreak.